 We will then follow up with you with additional guidance on the remaining steps of the application process.

 Absolutely!
-We warmly welcome students to join FIP and encourage your involvement.
+We warmly welcome students to join FIP and encourage their involvement.
 As a member, you'll gain access to a wealth of resources and networking events to support your career development.
-Additionally, as a student, you’ll automatically be part of the Early Career Pharmacist Group, enjoying exclusive benefits and a 50% discount on your annual membership fees!
+Additionally, as an undergraduate or full-time post-graduate student, you’ll automatically be part of the FIP Early Career Pharmaceutical Group, enjoying exclusive benefits and a 50% discount on your annual membership fees!

-Note: When registering, please ensure you use an email address that you will always have access to, such as a personal email, rather than a student email address.
+Note: When registering as a member, please ensure you use an email address that you will always have access to, such as a personal email, rather than a university or institutional email address.
 This will ensure we can always reach you, even after you leave university.

 Membership fees vary depending on the type of membership and the income level of the country (country of residence for individual members, or country of location for member or observer organisations).

-If you wish to join as an individual member, you can use our membership calculator to know how much your membership fees would be.
+If you wish to join as an individual member, you can use our membership calculator to calculate how much your membership fees would be.

-For organisations and academic institutions, please write to membership@fip.org for more information.
+For organisations and academic institutions, please obtain the latest fees from the membership team at membership@fip.org.

 Yes, we do!
-We offer a 50% discount on individual membership fees for undergraduate students, full-time post-graduate students and early career pharmacists (who have graduated within the last 8 years).
+We offer a 50% discount on individual membership fees for undergraduate students, full-time post-graduate students and early career pharmacists, pharmacy educators and pharmaceutical scientists who have graduated within the last eight years.

-We don’t require any specific documents unless you are applying to benefit from the 50% discount.
-In that case, please send us an email (membership@fip.org) with a proof of your enrolment as a full-time student (undergraduate or postgraduate).
+We don’t require any specific documents unless you are applying to benefit from the 50% discount as an undergraduate student, full-time postgraduate student or recent graduates.
+In that case, please send us an email (membership@fip.org) with proof of your enrolment as a full-time student (undergraduate or postgraduate).
 Please note that the discount is only applicable to post-graduate students who are enrolled full-time in their programmes.
-The discount is also applicable to recent graduate.
-In that case, please send us or an official graduation certificate proving that the graduation date from your first degree in pharmacy was less than eight years ago.
+Recent graduates should send us an official graduation certificate proving that the graduation date from their first degree in pharmacy was less than eight years ago.

-Note: When registering, please ensure you use an email address that you will always have access to, such as a personal email, rather than a student or professional address.
+Note: When registering, please ensure you use an email address that you will always have access to, such as a personal email, rather than a university or institutional address.
 This will ensure we can always reach you, even if you leave university or change jobs.

 We take data privacy seriously and fully comply with the European General Data Protection Regulation (GDPR).
-Your personal information is securely stored and only accessible to authorised FIP staff.
-Your name and email address may be shared with the FIP sections you’ve subscribed to, so they can contact you with relevant news, opportunities, and special invitations.
+FIP is based in the Netherlands and subject to Dutch and European Union legislation.
+Your personal information is securely stored and only accessible to authorised FIP team members, for the purpose of managing your membership or engaging with you as a member.
+Your name and email address may be shared with the FIP section(s) you’ve subscribed to, so they can contact you with relevant news, opportunities and special invitations.

 That said, we do our best to keep fees as affordable as possible.
-We offer discounted rates for undergraduate students, full-time postgraduate students and early-career pharmacists, and we adjust our fees based on the World Bank classification of country economies to make them fair and accessible for everyone.
+We offer discounted rates for undergraduate students, full-time postgraduate students and early-career pharmacists, pharmacy educators and pharmaceutical scientists, and we adjust our fees based on the World Bank classification of country economies to make them fair and accessible for everyone.

-We encourage you to explore sponsorship opportunities, and some of our members receive support from their employers, universities or other organisations.
+We encourage you to explore sponsorship opportunities or seek support from your employer, university or other organisations.

 Please note that as part of our commitment to being environmentally responsible, we do not issue physical membership cards or certificates.

 No, membership fees are paid annually.
 When you first join, your membership will become active once payment of the fee is received and will be valid until the end of the calendar year.
-After that, you will receive a renewal invoice every year in December to cover the following year.
+After that, you will receive a renewal invoice at the end of every year to cover the following year.

-Our membership starts as soon as you join and once payment of the fee is received and it runs until the end of the calendar year.
+Our membership starts as soon as you join and payment of the fee is received, and it runs until the end of the calendar year.

-Exception: If you join during the last quarter of the year (between 1st September and 31st December), we offer the remainder of that year free of charge.
-For example, if you join in September 2025, your membership will start immediately, covering the final quarter of 2025 at no charge, and will then run through to December 2026.
+Exception: If you join during the last third of the year (between 1st September and 31st December), we offer the remainder of that year free of charge.
+For example, if you join in September, your membership will start immediately, covering the final quarter of the year you join at no charge, and will then run through to December of the following calendar year.

-We’ll send you a reminder by email in December when it’s time to renew your membership for the following year.
+We’ll send you a reminder by email at the end of the year, when it’s time to renew your membership for the following year.
 Just keep an eye on your inbox—and make sure your contact details are up to date in your account, so you don’t miss it!

-Your membership is automatically renewed each year, but we don’t have an automatic billing system in place—so you’ll still need to make the payment every year.
-Don’t worry, we’ll send you a reminder in December to help you stay up to date!
+Although your membership is automatically renewed each year, we don’t have an automatic billing system in place—so you’ll still need to make the payment every year.
+Don’t worry, we’ll send you a reminder at the end of the year to help you stay up to date!

 Yes, absolutely!
 Once your payment is processed, you’ll receive a payment receipt by email.
 If you need another copy or have any specific invoicing requests, feel free to contact us at membership@fip.org and we’ll be happy to help.